کلایمکس گاسپار نوئه در فستیوال کنفروردین 30, 1397

-Gaspar Noé‘s new film, titled CLIMAX, was premiered at Directors’ Fortnight on May 13.
+Gaspar Noé‘s new film, titled CLIMAX, was premiered at Directors’ Fortnight on May 13 and won the top prize.
 Keep reading this article for the latest news, reviews, stills, trailers, etc. about Gaspar Noé’s Climax.

 On April 17th, 2018, some cinematic websites announced the premiere of a new feature film by Gaspar Noé under the title of Climax.
 This announcement was later confirmed by Wild Bunch (Gaspar Noe’s distributor), as well as by Gaspar Noé himself on his official Instagram account.

 [This article was updated on May 13, 2020]

 Gaspar Noé’s Climax at Directors’ Fortnight

 Gaspar Noé’s Climax was premiered at the Directors’ Fortnight [La Quinzaine Des Réalisateurs] (a very prominent side program of Cannes Film Festival) on May 13.
 Climax was screened at 8:45 Paris time, and later in the even there will be a press conference to discuss it.
 On May 14, there will be another screening.

 About 2 months ago, many websites announced the 5th feature film by Gaspar Noé to be named Psyché, and not to be released before this summer (I wrote an article about Psyché).
 But now, this unexpected news has changed everything.
 IndieWire claims Climax to be the new name of the very Psyché, and cites the very synopsis of Psyché for it.

 On May 1st, Gaspar Noé published some photos with captions about Psyché and Climax, on his Instagram account.
 One of these photos is an illustration of the word “Psyché,” with a simple caption: “completion delayed to next winter“